Magician-Blockchain/Magician-ContractsTools/README.md

 // gasPrice, gasLimit two parameters, if you want to use the default value can not pass, or pass null
 // If not, don't pass both parameters, if you want to pass them, pass them together, if set to null, one can be null and one can have a value
 SendResultModel sendResultModel = ethContractUtil.sendRawTransaction(
+        SendModel.builder()
-        fromAddress, // Address of the caller
+            .setSenderAddress("0xb4e32492E9725c3215F1662Cf28Db1862ed1EE84") // Address of the caller
-        contractAddress, // Contract Address
-        privateKey, // Private key of fromAddress
+            .setPrivateKey("")// Private key of senderAddress
+            .setToAddress("0x428862f821b1A5eFff5B258583572451229eEeA6") // Contract Address
+            .setValue(new BigInteger("1000000000")) // coin amount, If you want to use the default value, you can pass null directly or leave this parameter out.
-        new BigInteger("1200000"), // gasPrice，If you want to use the default value, you can pass null directly or leave this parameter out. new BigInteger("800000"), // gasLimit，If you want to use the default value, you can pass null directly or leave this parameter out.
+            .setGasPrice(new BigInteger("1000")) // gasPrice，If you want to use the default value, you can pass null directly or leave this parameter out.
+            .setGasLimit(new BigInteger("800000")) // gasLimit，If you want to use the default value, you can pass null directly or leave this parameter out.
         EthAbiCodecTool.getInputData(
             "transfer", // Name of the method to be called new Address(toAddress), // Parameter 1